ohirose/bcpd/README.md

 ### Accelerated Variants (The "++" Framework)
 [[Paper]](https://www.computer.org/csdl/journal/tp/2021/08/09290402/1prKIrOP53a)
-To handle massive datasets—scaling up to millions of points on standard hardware—all of the core algorithms can be run in a highly optimized accelerated mode, denoted by the "++" suffix (e.g., DET++, BCPD++, G-BCPD++, DLD++).
+To handle massive datasets - scaling up to millions of points on standard hardware - all of the core algorithms can be run in a highly optimized accelerated mode, denoted by the "++" suffix (e.g., DET++, BCPD++, G-BCPD++, DLD++).
 This framework drastically reduces computational and memory bottlenecks by employing a combination of mathematical approximations and spatial search techniques: